Ahtesham-Hashmi/Ahtesham-Hashmi/README.md

 - 👋 Hi, I’m @Ahtesham-Hashmi
 - 👀 I’m interested in Data Science and Embedded Systems
-- 🌱 I’m currently learning Data ANalysis and Data Vizualization
+- 🌱 I’m currently learning Data Analysis and Data Vizualization
 - 💞️ I’m looking to collaborate on Data Analysis Projects
 - 📫 How to reach me ahtesham22396@gmail.com